Bartlesville Radio » News » Inter-State Farm & Home Show Wrapped Up Saturday

 - Larry Seigel won a goodie bag from Coffeyville Feed & Farm

-- Curtis Foster won the $500 Grand Prize
+- Curtis Foster won the $500 Grand Prize (pictured)

 Bartlesville Radio thanks everyone that attended the Farm & Home Show this year!